Cal State San Bernardino Coyotes

-The Cal State San Bernardino Yotes are the men's and women's intercollegiate athletic teams of California State University, San Bernardino.
-The athletic department was established in 1984 and the school's athletic mascot is the Yotes, derived from Coyote.
+The Cal State San Bernardino Coyotes are the men's and women's intercollegiate athletic teams of California State University, San Bernardino.
+The athletic department was established in 1984 and the school's athletic mascot is the Coyotes, sometimes shortened as “Yotes” during cheers.
 The school's official colors are coyote blue and black.

-The Yotes compete in the California Collegiate Athletic Association (CCAA) in the NCAA's Division II.
+The Coyotes compete in the California Collegiate Athletic Association (CCAA) in the NCAA's Division II.

+History

+Cal State San Bernardino's athletics department started in 1984 and originally competed at the NCAA Division III level.
+In 1991-92, the department transitioned to NCAA Division II and joined the California Collegiate Athletics Association, where they have remained members since.
+The Yotes are the fourth-oldest team in the conference behind Cal State LA, Cal Poly Pomona, and Cal State Dominguez Hills.

 Mascot & Brand

 From 1984 to 2020, CSUSB's athletics programs went exclusively by the Coyotes.
 In August 2019, the department began to roll out the Yotes brand.
-In August of 2020, the department fully released the Yotes logo, as well as an updated Coyote Head mascot that replaced all gray with white.
-Since then, the athletics department has only referred to themselves as the Yotes.
+In August 2020, the department fully released the Yotes logo, as well as an updated coyote head mascot that replaced all gray with white.
+The names Yotes and Coyotes are both still used, though Yotes has become more common.

 Sports

-The athletics department offers baseball, men's and women's basketball, women's cross country, men's golf, men's and women's soccer, softball, women's track and field and women's volleyball.
-The athletic department also sponsors the CSUSB Spirit Squad.
+The athletics department offers 10 sports, including: baseball, men's and women's basketball, women's cross country, men's golf, men's and women's soccer, softball, women's track and field, and women's volleyball.

 Championships

 Since 1984, the Yotes have won one team and one individual national championship.
-In 2019 the Women's Volleyball team became only the third school in NCAA Division II history to go undefeated at 33-0 on its way to winning the national championship.
-CSUSB has also won many local and regional championships and regularly finish high up in national tournaments.
+In 2019, the Women's Volleyball team became only the third school in NCAA Division II history to go undefeated at 33-0 on its way to winning the national championship.
+CSUSB has also won many local and regional championships and regularly finishes high up in national tournaments.
 The men's soccer team went to the NCAA Division III national semifinals in 1987 and captured the university's first NCAA Division II California Collegiate Athletic Association title in 1991.
 In 1997, Scott Householder grabbed the university's first individual national championship with a 273 for 72 holes, a record that still stands.
 Men's golf has finished third in the national tournament three times in its history.

-The men's baseball team took West Region titles in 1990 and 1991.
-The men's basketball team has won three West Region titles, 11 CCAA championships, and has made one appearance in the NCAA Division II national semifinals.
+The men's baseball team took West Region titles in 1990 and 1991, advancing to the DIII College World Series both times.
+The men's basketball team has won four West Region titles, 11 CCAA regular season championships, 3 CCAA tournament championships, and has made two appearances in the NCAA Division II national semifinals.

-The CSUSB women's volleyball team has won 14 CCAA and 8 West Region titles, has gone to the NCAA Division II quarter finals in 2017,semifinals three times, in 2003, in 2008, when it advanced to the finals, 2009, 2011 and 2019 when it won the final.
+The CSUSB women's volleyball team has won 14 CCAA and 8 West Region titles, went to the NCAA Division II quarterfinals (2017), semifinals three times, (2003, 2008), advanced to the finals, (2008, 2009, 2011) and 2019 when it won the final.

 NCAA Appearances

-The CSUSB Yotes competed in the NCAA Tournament across 7 active sports (3 men's and 4 women's) 55 times at the Division II level.
+The CSUSB Yotes competed in the NCAA Tournament across 8 active sports (3 men's and 4 women's) 65 times at the Division II level.